kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

 > [If you run a community, and you allow assholes to be awful to members of your community, that means you’re the asshole.](https://twitter.com/fraying/status/610644474734055424) - Derek Powazek via Twitter

+-  Sharing your concerns/observations with community organizers or leaders
+-  Feedback mechanism?
+Do you have one?
+And if so, is it clear and obvious that you WANT/WELCOME feedback?
+Even if it's negative?
+    +  It should be anonymous by default
+    -  "They could make a comment on Meetup" is the wrong answer.

 ---

 #Practicing Inclusivity 103: Understanding The Power of Privilege